cjzellmer/DEPRECIATED-TP-Link-to-SmartThings-Integration/README.md

       5. LB-130 bulb, LB-120 functions plus Color using color wheel (tested)

   c.
 Visual indication of a TP-Link device off-line.

+  d.
+A NodeJSBridge device handler to allow checking status of bridge software and restarting bridge, if desired (this will not restart the bridge if the node software is not running or is locked).

 The Installation files have been greatly reduced from the previous versions and include: